 I am anxious that the new manufacture should be carried on upon such a principle as will not grind the working man down to the lowest possible point of existence, and in the calculations upon which my statement is based, I have allowed sufficient remuneration for the operative.
 Low wages for workmen, and small profits for masters will ruin any country.
-By the new process, the man may have good wages, and the master good profits; and unless I am much mistaken, such Will be the popularity of its productions, and the consequent demand for them, that, in the space of a few months, few idle hands will be found in the streets.

-The invention is secured to me by four patents, all of Which are necessary to make perfect cloths.
-I can make in coal mines. any quality, but at present I shall cenfine myself to the best that can be produced.
-During the last two years, I have spent upwards of £2,000 in patents and experiments to bring it to perfection, and the mental anxiety and bodily labour in devising plans, and raising money, &c., has been more than my pen can describe.
-But for all this, my invention will stand or fail by its own marits; and, therefore, I take this method of challenging scrutiny and comparison.
-WILLIAM HIRST.
-Leads, May 23, 1842.
+By the new process, the man may have good wages, and the master good profits; and unless I am much mistaken such will be the popularity of its productions, and the consequent demand for them, that, in the space of a few months, few idle hands will be found in the streets.
+The invention is secured to me by four patents, all of Which are necessary to make perfect cloths I can make in coal mines. any quality, but at present I shall confine myself to the best that can be produced.
+During the last two years, I have spent upwards of £2,000 in patents and experiments to bring it to perfection, and the mental anxiety and bodily labour in devising plans, and raising money, all this, my invention will stand or fail by its own merits; and, therefore, I take this method of challenging scrutiny and comparison.